frederictamagnan/frederictamagnan.github.io/_posts/2018-05-03-DeepQLearning.md

 # ELU 616 Deep Q learning
 Practical session during the course of Nicolas Farrugia at IMT Atlantique

-### Objectives: Beat a greedy Algorithm on Pyrat Game
+### Objectives: Beat a greedy Algorithm on Pyrat Game with Deep Q Learning

 [See the code on github](https://github.com/frederictamagnan/DeepQLearning)